Get

 close up chorizos in the market

-Image Credit: MIKELANGE, Pixabay
+Image By: MIKELANGE, Pixabay

 A Cat’s Diet

-This means cats have reduced ability to digest plant and vegetable matter and derive less nutrition from it.
+This means cats have a reduced ability to digest plant and vegetable matter and derive less nutrition from it.

 This is why it’s important to provide your cat with commercially prepared food, as high-quality cat food provides a balanced and nutritional diet with the right amount of protein, fats, vitamins, and minerals.
 The corn in cat food has been processed so that it is digestible by cats.